SAP/sap-hana-compatibility-layer-for-mongodb-wire-protocol/README.md

 - When listing the databases with for instance the command "show dbs", the sizes are not the sizes on disk as it would be in MongoDB.
 Instead it is the size used in memory when the collections of the database are loaded.
 Any unloaded collection will therefore result in 0 bytes.
 - Not all thrown errors are equal to the ones thrown by MongoDB.

+If further differences are found, please report this to [a project maintainer](.reuse/dep5).

 ## Requirements

+- Linux
 - Go 1.18.*
 - Go-hdb.
 A native Go (golang) HANA database driver for Go's sql package.
 It implements the SAP HANA SQL command network protocol.
 - docker (preferably without the need for sudo)